 Once the Committee determines that a development is material, a news release will be drafted, approved by the Committee and issued.
 Should a material statement inadvertently be made on a selective basis, the Company will issue a news release as soon as practicable in order to fully disclose that information.

-News releases will be disseminated through an approved news wire service that provides simultaneous national or international distribution.
-News releases will be transmitted to appropriate regulatory bodies, major business wires, national financial media and the local media in areas where the Company has its headquarters and major operations.
+News releases respecting material information will be disseminated through an approved news wire service that provides simultaneous distribution in both Canada and the United States of America.
+News releases will be transmitted to appropriate regulatory bodies and may be transmitted to major business wires, national financial media and the local media in areas where the Company has its headquarters and major operations.

 News releases will be posted on the Company’s website as soon as practicable after release over the news wire.

-Conference calls may be held for quarterly earnings and major corporate developments, whereby discussion of key aspects is accessible simultaneously to all interested parties, some as participants by telephone and others in a listenonly mode by telephone or via a webcast over the Internet.
+Conference calls may be held for quarterly and annual financial results and major corporate developments, whereby discussion of key aspects is accessible simultaneously to all interested parties, some as participants by telephone and others in a listen-only mode by telephone or via a webcast over the Internet.
 The call will be preceded by a news release containing all relevant material information.
 At the beginning of the call, a Company spokesperson will provide appropriate cautionary language with respect to any forward-looking information and direct participants to publicly available documents containing the assumptions, sensitivities and a full discussion of the risks and uncertainties.